funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`list`

-    **Description:** Set the default filename of the file which will save the plain list of element.
+    **Description:** Set the default filename of the file which will save the plain list of elements.

 :code:`outputs[hosts]`
 """"""""""""""""""""""""